On this page

 #- Genuine visitor

-- Someone who intends to visit Australia temporarily for tourism or visiting family.In this form: Applicants must demonstrate they are genuine visitors to be eligible for the visa.
+- A person who intends to visit Australia temporarily for tourism or to visit family and friends.In this form: Applicants must demonstrate they are genuine visitors to be eligible for the visa.

 Category comparison